OVERDRAFT PROTECTION (ODP)

 • The deposit of items, which according to the Bank’s Funds Availability Policy, are treated as not yet “available” or finally paid.

 We are not obligated to pay any item presented for payment if your account does not contain sufficient collected funds.
-Rather than automatically returning, unpaid, any non-sufficient funds items that you may have, if your eligible account has been open for at least thirty (30) days and thereafter you maintain your account in good standing, which includes at least:
+Rather than automatically returning, unpaid, any non-sufficient funds items that you may have, if your eligible account has been open for at least thirty (30) days, there has been 2 deposits made to the account and thereafter you maintain your account in good standing, which includes at least:

 • You bring your account to a positive balance (not overdrawn) at least once every thirty-five (35) days, and